 The first method is GPOs.
 Download the Receiver for Windows ADMX templates from Citrix and import them on to your Domain Controllers.
 Edit/create a GPO and navigate to Computer Configuration -> Policies -> Administrative Templates -> Citrix Components -> Citrix Receiver -> AutoUpdate.
 You have two configurable settings.

 The first setting Set the Delay in Checking for Update can be set to Fast, Medium or Slow.
 This allows for staged upgrade rollouts.
+Fast means an update is pushed out as soon as it is available.
+Slow means the update will be pushed out after it has been available and tested for a period of time.
+Medium is somewhere in between.

 The second setting Enable or Disable AutoUpdate Policy is used to set auto-update to disabled, auto (default) or manual (user checks manually for updates).
 You can also specify if only LTSR Receiver versions are offered for upgrade and set a defer count.
 The defer count can be set as a value of -1 to 30. -1 means no limit is set on the amount of defers a user can perform.
 A value of 3 would allow 3 maximum defers for example.
 A value of 0 means the remind me later option is not displayed.